“Seriously, don’t you get sick of living out of a suitcase?”,

 For us, this is having time out from housesitting to explore areas we have not been too, last year we travelled to Portugal, Spain, Scotland, America [NYC] and Ireland.
 Portugal, America and Ireland [Dublin] are countries we had not previously visited.
 This year, 2017, we are adding a few more countries to our list of explored countries.
 The countries we have housesat in so far are New Zealand, Australia, England, Scotland, France, Germany and Switzerland.
 By the end of the year, two more different countries will be included.

 Selfies for the over 50’s, capture that moment

-Just don’t hesitate to grab someone and ask them to take a photo or two for a more personal memory of how you felt about that moment of time in your travels.
+Just don’t hesitate to grab someone and ask them to take a photo or two for a more personal memory of how you felt about that moment in your travels.

 Don’t underestimate the value of just ‘being.’

 Travelling can be tiring.
 Both mentally and physically.
 Over the years we have travelled months at a time; this is why we have now chosen to do housesitting, it suits our desire to go slowly.
 We have been doing this since the beginning of 2016, and we have already obtained housesits for 2018.
 Doing housesits that are longer than a week, gives us that time just to do normal things, things that most of us take for granted and those things we do enjoy is just relaxing around the house and also exploring around the community where we are housesitting.

 We have no hesitation in recommending housesitting, as a way to embrace travelling and to explore neighbourhoods, around the world in a slow and relaxing way.

 To experience all this with our best friend at our side, we think makes us feel very blessed.